rio/enabling-experimentation-talk/slides/slides.md

 - Straight forward
 - A CI system is likely already in use
+- Most people have at least heard the term

 ### Disadvantages

-- Can be error prone, hard to ensure idempotency
+- Error prone, hard to ensure idempotency
+- Can be very slow
 - Possibly tightly coupled to the SCM/CI system used

 ---